GalaxyGate/guides/docs/Linux_Basics/create_sudo_user.md

 # Creating a Sudo user account

 ## Introduction
 The sudo command allows you to run programs with the security privileges of another user (by default, as the superuser).
-It prompts you for your personal password and confirms your request to execute a command by checking if you are allowed to use sudo or not.
+It prompts you for your password and confirms your request to execute a command by checking if you are allowed to use sudo or not.

 ## Creating a new user